d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 1.1.0

-This version is in process of review and release by Apple (29 March 2019)
+This version is in process of review and release by Apple, submitted for approval 4 April 2019.

 ![](/images/RsyncOSX/master/nextversion/nextversion.png)